 In today’s modern age, more medical equipment and tools are interconnected than ever before.
 IoT medical devices can be utilised to provide healthcare services and monitoring remotely rather than requiring patients to attend a hospital.

 The automation and communication of data between hospital equipment also result in more accurate and rapid transfers of data, theoretically leading to lives being saved.

 Improved Energy Conservation

 If recent natural disasters haven’t stressed this enough already, the world is waking up to the depletion of natural resources and the effects of global warming.
 As a result, people are more conscious than ever about their energy usage and conservation.
 IoT has made home appliances smarter, more efficient and even more interactive, allowing users to closely monitor and reduce energy usage.

 Better Road Traffic Management

 With an ever-increasing population and subsequent growth in vehicles on the road, sufficient road traffic management is essential to avoid significant congestion and delays.
 Traffic management devices that utilise IoT sim cards such as traffic lights now communicate with GPS devices, smartphones, vehicles and cameras to inform drivers of traffic situations and real-time alternative routes as well as helping government departments to determine solutions to consistent traffic issues.
 This is made even more significant when considering that many emergency services rely on road transport to respond to emergencies.

 Do the threats of IoT outweigh the benefits?

-On balance, I think we can all agree the opportunities far outweigh the threats for IoT and the future looks extremely promising for the possibilities coming out of the industry, so why not be a part of it?
+On balance, I think we can all agree the IoT opportunities far outweigh the threats and the future looks extremely promising for the possibilities coming out of the industry, so why not be a part of it?